cmeeren/Felicity/DOCUMENTATION.md

 Possible options include:

 * Parse to a type that encompasses all the possible ID types, and let the rest of the code deal with the ambiguity.
-Using `string` will of course always work, or you could parse to another type like `GUID` or `int` if all types in the relationship use the same ID type under the covers.
+Using `string` will of course always work, or you could parse to another type like `GUID` or `int` if all resource types in the relationship use compatible ID types in the database.
+Note that if using anything else than a `GUID` (e.g. `int`) this may not be feasible, since multiple resource types may have a resource with the specified ID.

 * Actually look up in the database during the parsing to see which resource type contains a match for the specified ID.
-This requires the IDs to be unique among all the types in the relationship, but depending on the use-case for the parsing, this may not give you much benefit over just parsing to e.g. a simple `GUID` and using that in the DB query in the first place.
+This requires the IDs to be unique among all the types in the relationship.
+Depending on the use-case for the parsing, this may not give you much benefit over the previous method.

-* Require type information in another parameter, e.g. by using the higher-arity overloads of `RequestParser.Add` (or by requiring both parameters in `RequestParser.For`):
+* Require type information in another parameter, e.g. by using the higher-arity overloads of `RequestParser.Add` (or by requiring both parameters in `RequestParser.For`).
+Here is a very simple example that requires `myArgsSetter` to handle the case when the type filter is not set to a valid type:

   ```f#
   parser